joshbegley/nyt-latest/README.md

 https://www.nytimes.com/interactive/2026/06/04/us/trump-arch-dc-airspace.html

 **In a First, Scientists Precisely Edit Human Embryo Genes**\
-`Researchers relied on a newer gene-editing technique that may make it possibl to engineer embryos, a prospect that has long alarmed bioethicists.`\
+`Researchers relied on a newer gene-editing technique that may make it possible to engineer embryos, a prospect that has long alarmed bioethicists.`\
 https://www.nytimes.com/2026/06/04/science/embryos-gene-editing-crispr.html

 **Zelensky Mixes Taunts and Peace Talks Offer in Letter to Putin**\